LudwigvonWu/CafiineServer/README.md

 ## Dumping Files
 This server does not store dumped files beside their "-request" file like the original server does, it stores them in the specified dump folder (being "dump" by default), recreating the folder structure there.

 If the server is started with the `/DUMPALL` parameter, every queried file will be dumped, basically recreating the game contents in the `dump\titleID` folder.
-Files on the Wii U are not replaced in this mode.
+If any `-request_slow` files are found in the data directory, they will still checked to initiate a slow file dump (useful for streamed files to workaround problems with Cafiine throwing up dumping them to quickly).
+Files on the Wii U are not replaced at all in this mode.

 ## Optimized Console Output / Logging
 I like fancy text and made the console output a bit more colorful and changed a lot of the messages.
 When using game packs, replaced files are of course not shown to keep the modded file names secret (it still shows which files are queried).